What I learned trying HealthyWage

 I didn't like that HealthyWage didn't include that limitation in its calculator tool.
 This meant that I had to go back and go through the entire process a few more times to find a HealthyWager I could qualify for.

 I decided to explore HealthyWage's Jackpot and Step challenges.
-One that caught my eye was June's High Rollers Jackpot Challenge with its $9,712 prize pot.
+One that caught my eye was the month's High Rollers Jackpot Challenge with its $9,712 prize pot.
 It required a $116.67 bet for three months, totaling $350.01.
 The goal?
 Lose at least 6% of my body weight within these three months.

-The prize pot seemed tantalizing, but here's the kicker: HealthyWage keeps 25% of the money everyone’s wagers as an admin fee.
-The rest of the money goes into the pot and is then divided evenly among all participants who meet the 6% target.
-Initially, this left me wondering how many people I'd be competing against and what my real chances of winning were.
+The prize pot seemed tantalizing, but here's the kicker: HealthyWage keeps 25% of the money from everyone's wagers as an admin fee.
+The rest of the money goes into the pot and is divided evenly among all participants who meet the 6% target.

 Out of 37 people in this challenge, if half won, each winner would receive $511.16 after betting $350.01 — a net profit of $161.15.
 Not too bad.
 That's enough to cover a few months of healthy meal deliveries or some high-quality workout gear.

 But what if even more people succeeded?
-Say, 28 participants hit that 6% weight loss mark.
-Then each would end up with $346.86 — actually less than what they paid to join.
+Say 28 participants hit that 6% weight loss mark.
+Each would end up with $346.86 — less than they paid to join.
 This scenario made me pause.
 Could I really lose money even if I achieved my weight loss goal?

-However, as I dug deeper into HealthyWage's terms, I discovered a reassuring feature: their no-lose guarantee.
-This promise ensures that if more than 75% of participants win a challenge, everyone who succeeds will at least get their entry fee back.
+The answer is no because of the company's no-lose guarantee on these challenges.
+This promise ensures that if more than 75% of participants win a jackpot challenge, everyone who succeeds will at least get their entry fee back.
 HealthyWage covers this by dipping into its 25% administrative slice of the pie.

 This guarantee shifted my perspective.
 It showed me that HealthyWage isn't just about the competition or maximizing its profit.
 It genuinely wants participants to succeed — so much so that it's willing to forfeit some of its own cut to ensure winners aren't penalized when many people achieve their goals.